 Jupiter has a massive magnetic field surrounding it.
 It is just like ours, but it is so much bigger and more powerful.
 Like Earth’s magnetic field, charged particles follow those magnetic lines to the poles and make an incredible aurora.
 One of Juno’s key missions is to study that aurora.
 Those charged particles also create a huge amount of radiation that can damage Juno’s equipment.

-Next: Juno has some pretty cool tricks to protect itself from harmful radiation.
+Next: Juno has some cool tricks to protect itself from harmful radiation.

 5. Juno’s radiation defenses